harvard-nrg/dwiqc/docs/source/xnat.rst

 *get* mode downloads data from XNAT to your local compute environment and converts it to BIDS format.
 Take a look at the official `docs <https://bids-specification.readthedocs.io/en/stable/>`_ if you're unfamiliar with BIDS.

 Before using *get* mode, I strongly recommend creating an `xnat_auth alias <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_ using the excellent `yaxil <https://yaxil.readthedocs.io/en/latest/>`_ python library.
-It's not stictly necessary to do so, but it will make your life easier.
+It's not strictly necessary to do so, but it will make your life easier.
 Example code will use an xnat alias. yaxil comes as a part of the *DWIQC* `installation <developers.html#hpc-installation>`_ (yaxil is a *DWIQC* dependency).

 get: The Config File
 """"""""""""""""""""

 Diffusion imaging is a burgeoning field with huge potential to deepen our understanding of the brain.
 While exciting, it also means that acquisition parameters, study designs, and theoretical analysis frameworks vary greatly.
-We've decided to rely heavily on yaml config files for downloading data to accomodate as many approaches as possible.
+We've decided to rely heavily on yaml config files for downloading data to accommodate as many approaches as possible.
 The yaml config file tells *DWIQC* which scans to download from your XNAT instance based on information from each scan's notes field.
 It also tells *DWIQC* what to do with those scans once they've been downloaded (i.e. BIDS formatting).
 Let's dive in!

 Many diffusion study designs fall into two general camps (with many sub-variations, mind you).
 Let's discuss them here: